jacgoudsmit/P1V/Documentation/Altera/Parallax/FPGA123/readme.txt

-To compile the P8X32A hardware description and load it into the Parallax 1-2-3-FPGA (A7):
+To compile the P8X32A hardware description and load it into the Parallax 1-2-3-FPGA (A7 or A9):

 1) Open Quartus II (You will need version 15 or higher).